 How to grill chicken kabobs

-Cut the chicken.
+- Cut the meat.
 Thaw and trim chicken breasts.
 Pat down with a paper towel and cut into 1 1/2-2″ chunks.
 Place in a glass bowl or zip top bag.

 - Add marinade and veggies.
 Add in the peppers and ingredients for marinade.
 Toss until everything is evenly coated, then place in the refrigerator for at least 30 minutes.

-Grill kabobs.
-Place on grill and cook for 5 to 6 minutes per side (or until a meat thermometer reads 160° to 165°F and the center is no longer pink).
+- Grill kabobs.
+Place on grill and cook for 5 to 6 minutes per side, or until the meat has a nice char and the center is no longer pink.